 Ideally, you want to work with RAW files.
 The Photo Merge tool seems to rely on its depth of file information to create a seamless look.

 When shooting, you’ll need to bracket at least two shots so that you have range of exposure.
-This means exposing one frame for the brightest spot, and one for the darkest spot.
-I
+This means exposing one frame for the brightest spot and one for the darkest spot.

 If needed, you can take some shots that are in between, depending on how big of a range of light there is.
-Ideally you’ll want to shoot with a tripod.
+It’s ideal to shoot with a tripod.
 This way all your bracketed shots line up.

-- go to “Photo” menu at top of screen, then select “Photo Merge”, and then select “HDR”.
+- Go to “Photo” menu at top of screen.
+Then select “Photo Merge.”
+Then select “HDR.”

 Regardless of how you access this tool, Lightroom will then open a new smaller window for you.
 That’s where your new HDR image will appear!